Jamel-miraoui/Install-phpmyadmin-ubuntu/README.md

 sudo systemctl restart mysql
 ```
 ## Access phpMyAdmin
-Access http://localhost/phpmyadmin in a browser.
+Access http://localhost/phpmyadmin in your browser.
 Log in with your MySQL credentials to start managing your databases.